Everyone

 Before an employee leaves

-There are actions to take once a resignation has been accepted, such as calculating the employee’s final pay and collecting company property.
+There are actions to take once a resignation has been accepted, such as calculating the employee’s and collecting company property.

 On or after last day of employment